-How much does a defective title bond cost in California?
+How much does a California defective title bond cost?

 Please note this bond is only allows a vehicle title to be issued.
 If you plan on selling cars and other vehicles, a California auto dealer license bond is required.